wireload/wireload.net/source/news/2015-04-18-screenly_partners_with_hostedgraphite.markdown

 Thanks to our partnership with HostedGraphite, it is now super easy to add your dashboards from HostedGraphite to Screenly.
 We've even put up a [quick tutorial](http://www.screenlyapp.com/use-cases/dashboard/hostedgraphite.html) on how to do this.

+You can sign up for your 14 day free trial of HostedGraphite [here](https://www.hostedgraphite.com/accounts/signup/).

 *Still haven't tried Screenly?
 [Sign up now](https://login.screenlyapp.com/signup).*